What ist a backlog, what types exist, how are they created and prioritised?

 - Prioritisation: The backlog items are prioritised.

-- Estimation: An effort estimate is performed for each backlog item.
+- Estimation: An effort estimate is performed for each item.
 The higher the priority, the more accurate the estimate.

 The prioritisation of product backlog items is essential.
 Not all requirements are equally important, have the same customer benefit or cause the same effort for implementation.
-For example, prioritisation is carried out in Scrum by the product owner – ideally in close cooperation with the development team.
+For example, prioritisation is carried out in Scrum by the product owner – ideally in close cooperation with the developers.
 The product owner is the contact person for the relevant stakeholders.
 While stakeholders often evaluate requirements with a view to a business value, the team pays attention to the development effort and a technically meaningful order of implementation.
 The use of relative values with Fibonacci figures is a good way of estimating costs.
 This has the advantage that expenses on a small scale can be estimated very precisely at the daily level (1 day, 2 days, 3 days, 5 days etc.), expenses on a large scale relatively roughly (e.g. 20 days, 40 days, 100 days etc.).

-It should be noted that prioritisation must be carried out again and again because new requirements or the refinement of existing backlog items add new insights.
+It should be noted that prioritisation must be carried out again and again because new requirements or the refinement of existing items add new insights.
 A product backlog is therefore very dynamic and thus differs significantly from a requirement specification.

 Prioritisation of Backlog Items